-Timothy in season 12 barrels towards scrappydom at breakneck speed from the first two episodes alone due to his holier-than-thou "eco friendly" platform, which he never shuts up about despite the fact that the judges have rightly pummeled him for Completely Missing the Point of the show in general and being a massive Hypocrite for doing things like forcing his model to go barefoot while he wears sparkly (women's) shoes on the runway next to her.
-Compare and contrast with Gretchen, who was also a sustainable designer and still managed to produce great work and never tried to push "sustainable design" or anything.
+Timothy in season 12 barrels towards this at breakneck speed from the first two episodes alone due to his holier-than-thou "eco friendly" platform, which he never shuts up about despite the fact that the judges have rightly pummeled him for Completely Missing the Point of the show in general and being a massive Hypocrite for doing things like forcing his model to go barefoot while he wears sparkly (women's) shoes on the runway next to her.
+Compare and contrast with Gretchen, who was also a sustainable designer and still managed to produce great work when she wants to and never tried to push "sustainable design" or anything.

 Ken of season 12 also seems to have landed her for a lot of viewers.
 Tellingly, an article on an online news site for his home town did a poll about what people thought of him, 61% (at the time of this writing) selected "He's rude, obnoxious and dismissive of other designers" and 24% selected "he needs to go home."
 Ouch.